apache/cloudstack-documentation/source/releasenotes/about.rst

 Between versions 4.17.x, 4.18.0 and 4.18.1, KVM volume snapshot backups were not full snapshots and they rely on the snapshots on the primary storage.
-To prevent any loss of data, care must be taken during revert operation and it must be ensured that the source primary storage snapshot file is present.
+To prevent any loss of data, care must be taken during revert operation and it must be ensured that the source primary storage snapshot file is present if the snapshot is created with any of these CloudStack versions.